yanchanllin/book-fellow-backend-/README.md

 Setup Rails API backend:
 Clone this repo, and then navigate to the repo directory in your terminal.

+Change directories into backend folder: cd book-fellow-backend.

 Run bundle install to install all gem dependencies.

 Run all rake migrations with rake db:migrate

+Then load rails s to start.

 Setup React server frontend:
 Change directories into client folder: cd book-fellow-frontend